-Spectre is Daniel Craig’s fourth outing as Bond, and again it is spectacularly clear that he outgrew the character after 2006’s groundbreaking Casino Royale.
+Spectre is Daniel Craig’s fourth outing as Bond, and again it appears he outgrew the character after 2006’s Casino Royale.
 Reportedly sick of Bond, the actor has been ambivalent about reprising the role for a fifth time.

 And while Bond is busy moping over the latest love of his life, Ralph Fiennes get to display why he would have been a better fit as Ian Fleming’s spy.
-As the new M, Fiennes has plenty to deal with.
-For starters there’s a snotty little upstart codenamed “C” (Andrew Scott) who is pushing to shut down the 00 programme and usher in a global surveillance network.
+As the new M, Fiennes has to deal with a snotty little upstart codenamed “C” (Andrew Scott), who is pushing to shut down the 00 programme and usher in a global surveillance network.

 I preferred the Fiennes/Scott confrontations to the ones between Christophe Waltz’s villain and Craig’s 007, who I kept forgetting is a ruthless government assassin.

 Ultimately, it’s a Bond movie (the most expensive one ever made), so it’s easy to be entertained by the scale and the stunts.
 It really isn’t as silly as Skyfall, with its much-mocked Home Alone-style final battle.
 But it isn’t the sequel Casino Royale – that one time Bond was good – deserved.